Updated on July 8th, 2025 by Felix Martinez

 - 2010 earnings-per-share: $1.81 (20% increase)

-The company grew its diluted earnings-per-share in 2008, followed by just a minor decline in 2009, which was the worst year of the recession.
+The company grew its diluted earnings per share in 2008, followed by a minor decline in 2009, which was the worst year of the recession.
 Fortis then quickly rebounded with 20% earnings growth in 2010.

 Valuation & Expected Total Returns

-We expect Fortis to generate earnings-per-share of US$2.34 in 2024.
-At the current share price, FTS stock trades for a price-to-earnings ratio of 18.2.
+We expect Fortis to generate earnings per share of US$2.44 in 2025.
+At the current share price, FTS stock trades for a price-to-earnings ratio of 19.2.

 Given the company’s stable business model, we believe fair value is 19 times earnings, which is close to the average valuation of the stock for the last five years.

-Reverting to our target valuation by 2029 would result in a multiple expansion, boosting annual returns by 0.9%.
+Reverting to our target valuation by 2030 would result in a multiple compression, reducing annual returns by 0.3%.
 In addition, we expect annual EPS growth of 5.5% which will also contribute to shareholder returns.

 Source: Investor Presentation

 FTS has now raised its dividend for 51 consecutive years.
 Fortis’ payout ratio has traditionally been about 70% of earnings.
-The dividend is important to management, and we believe it is safe and should continue to rise for years to come.
+The dividend is important to management, and we believe it is safe and is expected to continue rising for years to come.

-Therefore, FTS is expected to return 10.1% per year on average through 2029.
-An expected return above 10% qualifies FTS stock as a buy.
+Therefore, FTS is expected to return an average of 10.1% per year through 2029.
+An expected return above 9.1% qualifies FTS stock as a hold.

 Final Thoughts

-There is much to like about Fortis, such as its recession-proof business model, the high success of rate increase approvals, and the long history of dividend growth.
+There is much to like about Fortis, including its recession-proof business model, the high success rate of rate increase approvals, and its long history of dividend growth.
 Only the most well-run businesses can pay dividends for as long as Fortis has.

 Shares of Fortis appear reasonably valued.
-The company should continue to grow earnings, and consequently its dividends, for many years.
-With an expected return slightly above 10%, the stock is a buy.
+The company should continue to grow its earnings and, consequently, its dividends for many years.
+With an expected return of slightly more than 9%, the stock is a hold.

 Additional Reading